w3c/wai-media-guide/transcripts.md

 Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content.

-_Who:_ Basic transcripts are used by people who are Deaf, hard of hearing, have difficulty processing auditory information, and others.
+_Who:_ Basic transcripts are used by people who are Deaf, are hard of hearing, have difficulty processing auditory information, and others.

 <img src="{{ "/content-images/wai-media-guide/braille.jpg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">